GabrieleMaurina/node-red-contrib-machine-learning/README.md

 ## Pre requisites
 Install the following python libraries
-* Python 3.6.4 or higher
+* Python 3.6.4 or higher accessible with the command 'python' (on linux 'python3')
 * Numpy
 * Pandas
 * SciKit-Learn